sfmskywalker/Orchard-Off-The-Grid/Layouts/19 - Chapter 16 - Extending Existing Elements.md

 ### Summary ###
 In this chapter, we learned that we can extend existing elements with additional properties and behavior.
 We can do this at a very granular level or on a global level, or anything in between, by implementing element drivers and element handlers.

-Powerful stuff, I am telling you.

-Speaking of which, in the next chapter we'll get to know about various APIs exposed by the Layout editor, giving even more power over Layouts and Elements.